-The North Carolina School of Science and Math Summer Accelerator Program extends to a global audience our 30 years of experience offering innovative courses and opportunities to talented students.
+The North Carolina School of Science and Mathematics Summer Accelerator Program extends to a global audience our 30 years of experience offering innovative courses and opportunities to talented students.

 The Accelerator program offers unique, high-level courses in an innovative format that incorporates both residential, hands-on learning and online education.
 Explore aerospace engineering by designing and launching your own rocket.
 Determine the role of a target gene in affecting cancer.
-Or solve crimes through the use of real-world forensic techniques.
+Solve crimes through the use of real-world forensic techniques.

 In Accelerator courses, highly skilled faculty focus their talents on building upon the strengths of high-achieving students in advanced science and math topics in the classroom.
 Student Life Instructors offer a valuable resource and help provide a safe and enjoyable residential experience for students out of the classroom.
 NCSSM crafts unique high-level academic experiences, as a constituent and flagship high school of the University of North Carolina system, in a setting designed specifically for younger students.